Growth Awareness Week

 What does this resolution mean to families of already diagnosed children?

 The decision to support Growth Awareness helps kids and their families feel some relief that people are finally taking their medical challenges seriously.
 Height is just a visible marker of their health and growing says they are getting healthy.
-Children have a short time to grow and a lifetime to live with those results ®
+Children have a short time to grow and a lifetime to live with those results®.

 Official Senate Language